-Spondylocostal dysostosis (SCDO) is a rare condition characterised by short-trunk dwarfism secondary to developmental anomalies of the vertebrae and ribs.
+Spondylocostal dysostosis (SCDO) is a rare condition characterized by short-trunk dwarfism secondary to developmental anomalies of the vertebrae and ribs.
 Previously the condition Jarcho-Levin syndrome (also known as spondylothoracic dysostosis) was grouped together with spondylocostal dysostosis, but the two diseases are now considered to be distinct entities.

 A rare condition, almost 400 cases of spondylocostal dysostosis have been described in the literature 1.

-Spondylocostal dysostosis is characterised by a short-trunk dwarfism phenotype (normal length upper and lower limbs with a disproportionately-reduced size central body and short neck) due to maldevelopment of the vertebrae and ribs.
+Spondylocostal dysostosis is characterized by a short-trunk dwarfism phenotype (normal length upper and lower limbs with a disproportionately-reduced size central body and short neck) due to maldevelopment of the vertebrae and ribs.
 A mild kyphoscoliosis is often present.

 The abnormal development of the ribs including absent (rarely increased number), malalignment and/or fused ribs, such that overall there is a constricted thorax (narrow fetal thorax) leading to breathing difficulties, which can be life-threatening.
 Due to a lack of room in which to inflate, the lungs expand inferiorly, pushing down on the abdominal viscera resulting in secondary herniation, including umbilical, diaphragmatic, and inguinal hernias.

 Vertebral anomalies occur at all levels of the spine, including: